 - The National Library Services for the Blind and Physically Handicapped, NLS, provides eligibility criteria, frequently asked questions with answers, searching and viewing the talking book catalog online, fact sheets and reference documents, and other relevant information for people interested in our program.

-- The Bureau of Braille and Talking Book Library Services, BBTBLS, is the primary source for talking book services in Florida.
-We place loan requests in the BBTBLS computer on behalf of Pinellas County readers who want talking books that are older than two years.
-Their website covers eligibility, services available to Florida residents, location of subregional libraries in metropolitan areas, and information on Friends of the Library.
+- Florida Bureau of Braille and Talking Books Library (BBTBL), is the regional talking book library in Florida.
+The BBTBL website covers eligibility, services available to Florida residents, location of subregional libraries in metropolitan areas, and information on Friends of the Library.

 Links to Tampa Bay Area Agencies and Organizations Serving People With Disabilities or Older Adults